kapaminska/10x_cards/.ai/api-plan.md

 #### **`POST /generations`**
 - **Description**: Initiates an AI flashcard generation process.
 Sends source text to the backend, which communicates with the LLM and returns a list of suggestions.
 This action creates a `generations` log entry.
 - **Business Logic**:
-  - The `sourceText` is hashed and checked against the `UNIQUE (user_id, source_text_hash)` constraint on the `generations` table to prevent a user from generating cards from the exact same text twice.
+  - The `sourceText` is hashed for storage purposes.
   - The `sourceText` is checked against the `source_text_length` constraint on the `generations` table to ensure it is between 1000 and 10000 characters.
   - Calls the LLM API to generate flashcard suggestions.
   - Store the generation metadata and the associate generated proposal cards.